dleclercpro/LogParser/README.md

 ```

 ## Note
-If you want an overview of the strategies' performance, you can always execute the following:
+If you want to run all strategies sequentially, you can execute the following:
 ```
 npm start
 ```

-Using this command, all strategies will be executed.